NyboTV/TP_ETS2_Plugin/README.md

     LightsDashboardOn =     "Off | On"

     TrailerAttached =       "Not Attached | Attached"
+    TrailerMass =           "Shows the Mass from a Trailer in Ton

+    JobSourceCity =         "Shows the Job Source City JobSourceCompany =      "Shows the Job Source Company" JobDestinationCity =    "Shows the Job Destination City JobDestinationCompany = "Shows the Job Destination Company"

 ### Game Icons:

     SpeedGauge =            Shows your Speed as an Image